These are the common questions I get asked via email on a daily basis!!

 Divorce Care (started by a man)

-Single Matters (started by a woman but now has many men writers)
+Single Matters (started by a woman but for both sexes)

 Daddy Got Custody